Whatsapp Icon

 • Aquatic Therapy: Under the guidance of a certified therapist, aquatic therapy in a safe and controlled environment can help improve mobility and reduce pain.

 Adapting activities to fit within the patient's comfort levels and abilities is key.
-Its important to listen to the body and avoid overexertion.
+It's important to listen to the body and avoid overexertion.
 Combining a variety of recommended activities can provide a balanced approach to maintaining physical and mental well-being.

 Effective Self-Care Activities for Ependymoma Patients